 SCCADVASA’s knowledgeable and experienced staff provides extensive in-person and online trainings on issues impacting survivors of sexual and domestic violence.
 Most of these training opportunities provide credit hours for victim service providers, attorneys, law enforcement, or social workers.
 Education is crucial to our efforts to eradicate sexual and domestic violence across South Carolina.
-For questions about one of our upcoming training events, or to schedule a training for your organization, please contact SCCADVASA’s Training Coordinator, Donna Thompson, at firstname.lastname@example.org or (803) 256-2900.
+For questions about one of our upcoming training events, or to schedule a training for your organization, please contact SCCADVASA’s Training Coordinator, Courtney-Christie Paul, at email@example.com or call (803) 256-2900.

 9/30 Approaching Sexual Assault and Intimate Partner Violence through a Social Justice Framework (Webinar)

 This presentation will provide attendees insight into approaching work with sexual and intimate partner violence survivors through a social justice framework.
 Participants will be given a working definition of what a social justice framework is, and how it relates to the provision of intervention and prevention services for survivors of sexual and intimate partner violence, particularly within the context of South Carolina.
 Attendees will be given guidance around how to re-frame the work they are doing through this lens to ensure that services and responses provided to all survivors are appropriate.

 10/21 Domestic Violence and Child Custody: Understanding how Domestic Violence Affects Parental Rights, Roles and Responsibilities (Webinar)